swang8/my_hugo_page/content/books/islr/chapter3.md

 <u>2.
 Correlation of Error Terms</u>

-An important assumption of the linear regression model is that the error term, $\epsilon_1,\epsilon_2,\ldots,\epsilon_n$, are uncorrelated.
+An important assumption of the linear regression model is that the error term, $\epsilon_1, \epsilon_2 , \ldots, \epsilon_n$,  are uncorrelated.
 What does this mean?
 For instance, if the effors are uncorrelated, then the fact the $\epsilon_i$ is positive provides little or no information about the sigh of $\epsilon_{i+1}$.
 The standard errors that are computed for the estimated regression coefficients or the fitted values are based on the assumption of uncorrelated error terms.
 If in fact there is correlation among the error terms, then the estimated standard errors will tend to underestimate the true standard errors.

 As an extreme example, suppose we accidentally doubled our data, leading to observations and error terms identical in pairs.
 If we ignored this, our standard error calculations would be as if we had a smple of size $2n$, when in fact we have only $n$ samples.
 Our estimated parameters would be the same for the $2n$ samples as for the $n$ samples, but the confidence intervals would be narrower by a factor of $\sqrt{2!}$.